Outgoing Erasmus+ study

 How long can you stay?

-Your stay may last between 3 and 12 months.
+Your Erasmus may last from 3 to 12 months.

 Get in contact with your Internationalisation Tutor to set the exact dates of your stay and the classes you will take.
 Make sure to check the teaching periods and all the available courses.